 This tightly edited video with strong visuals was shot with an iPhone, and for the most part the format works well for the piece, except for some of the dialogue recording.

 - MIT Activities Midway (David Tamés, 2007, 2:19, starts @ 3:24 in MIT Zig Zag, Episode 10) [watch video]

 An example of quick-turnaround event coverage.
 Matt (the correspondent) and I (videographer/editor) interviewed students for about an hour, I shot cutaways for about 45 minutes, then we did a quick edit in about four hours.

 Have you come across a micro-documentaries that stood out for you as a particularly good example of the form?
-Please share it with me in the comments section below.
+Please share it with me as a comment below or via the contact form.